BHAVINPMG/DOCUMENTATION_AUTOMATION/Reference/Sales_Enablement_Kit_Rules.md

 ## ✅ **Quality Checklist**

 ### **Before Delivery, Verify:**
-- [ ] All 11 required sections are present and complete
+- [ ] All 10 required sections are present and complete
+- [ ] Executive Summary provides quick overview for decision makers
 - [ ] Content is industry-specific and relevant to target market
 - [ ] Regional considerations are included throughout
 - [ ] Feature capabilities are accurately described with industry context
 - [ ] Pain points address real industry challenges with regional relevance
 - [ ] Examples are relevant to the target audience and market
+- [ ] Demo Walkthrough includes all 6 Key Demo Highlights with specific examples
 - [ ] Formatting is consistent and professional matching reference format
 - [ ] File is properly named and saved in correct location
 - [ ] Content follows all tone and style requirements
-- [ ] Executive summary provides quick overview for decision makers
 - [ ] Tables and visual elements enhance readability
 - [ ] All personas include both technical and business decision makers
-- [ ] Demo scenarios are tailored to target industry
+- [ ] Demo scenarios are tailored to target industry with visual impact
 - [ ] Objection handling addresses industry and regional concerns
 - [ ] ROI examples include regional market context
+- [ ] Value Proposition is exactly 100 words
+- [ ] All elevator pitches are included (4 formats)
+- [ ] Pain-Solution-Value narrative follows proper structure

 ## 🚫 **Prohibited Actions**

-1. **Skip Required Sections**: All 11 sections must be included
+1. **Skip Required Sections**: All 10 sections must be included
 2. **Generic Content**: No generic, non-customized content
 3. **Inconsistent Formatting**: Maintain consistent style throughout
 4. **Technical Inaccuracies**: All technical claims must be accurate